burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

 Now a lot of things happen (3 steps in the diagram above).
 First, we multiplied every attention weight by corresponding hidden state ($a_{1,1} \times h_{1,1}$, $a_{1,2} \times h_{1,2}$...).
 Then, all of the results are summed to use as a **context vector $c_1$**.

 > **Note:**<br/>
-> You've probably noticed that at this point "context vector" is actually a "context scalar" but this is just because we decided to have only 1D output (easier to show and undestand for now).
+> You've probably noticed that at this point "context vector" is actually a "context scalar" but this is just because we decided to have only 1D output (easier to show and understand for now).
 I'm going to switch to vectors when we get to abstracting attention to its own layer.

 ### 4. Compute first output